firozkhan18/Java-Evaluations/java-basic-exercises.md

 Expected Output

 The area of the hexagon is: 93.53074360871938
-Click me to see the solution

-35. Write a Java program to compute the area of a polygon.
+### 35. Write a Java program to compute the area of a polygon.
 Area of a polygon = (n*s^2)/(4*tan(π/n))
 where n is n-sided polygon and s is the length of a side Input Data: